Labelled well-quasi-order for permutation classes: Minimal Bad Sequences

 \section{Minimal Bad Sequences}

 We need a bit more machinery to prove further results about lwqo in the three sections after this.
 In particular, we make significant use of the notion of minimal bad sequences.
-These were first introduced in Nash-Williams' incredibly influential 3-page paper~\cite{nash-williams:on-well-quasi-o:infinite} in which he used them to give an elegant proof of Kruskal's tree theorem~\cite{kruskal:well-quasi-orde:} \footnote{While it is well outside the scope of this paper, it is nevertheless an interesting fact that the existence of minimal bad sequences is, in the sense of reverse mathematics, stronger than Kruskal's tree theorem.
+These were first introduced in Nash-Williams's incredibly influential 3-page paper~\cite{nash-williams:on-well-quasi-o:infinite} in which he used them to give an elegant proof of Kruskal's tree theorem~\cite{kruskal:well-quasi-orde:} \footnote{While it is well outside the scope of this paper, it is nevertheless an interesting fact that the existence of minimal bad sequences is, in the sense of reverse mathematics, stronger than Kruskal's tree theorem.
 See Rathjen and Weiermann~\cite{rathjen:proof-theoretic:}.}.
 We also appeal to Higman's lemma, which is an easy consequence of the existence of minimal bad sequences.
 However, before introducing these tools we must address a technical matter.

-Recall that a quasi-order is \emph{well-founded} if every nonempty subset of its elements contains a minimal element (one that is not greater than any other element).
-Every wqo set is well-founded, as otherwise it would contain an infinite strictly decreasing sequence.
-While not wqo, the containment order on permutations is also well-founded.
-It is also not hard to see that if $(X,\le)$ is a well-founded quasi-order, then the product $(X^m,\le)$ is also well-founded (under the product order defined in Proposition~\ref{prop-wqo-vector}).
-Since we need well-foundedness in order to guarantee the existence of minimal bad sequences, we first establish that sets of labeled permutations are well-founded.
+Recall that a quasi-order is \emph{well founded} if every nonempty subset of its elements contains a minimal element (one that is not greater than any other element).
+Every wqo set is well founded, as otherwise it would contain an infinite strictly decreasing sequence.
+While not wqo, the containment order on permutations is also well founded.
+It is also not hard to see that if $(X,\le)$ is a well-founded quasi-order, then the product $(X^m,\le)$ is also well founded (under the product order defined in Proposition~\ref{prop-wqo-vector}).
+Since we need well foundedness in order to guarantee the existence of minimal bad sequences, we first establish that sets of labelled permutations are well founded.

-\begin{proposition} For any nonempty set $X$ of permutations and any quasi-order $(L,\le_L)$, $X\wr L$ is well-founded if and only if $L$ is well-founded. \end{proposition} \begin{proof} If $L$ is not well-founded, then since $X$ is nonempty, it is easy to see that $X\wr L$ is also not well-founded.
-For the other direction, suppose that $L$ is well-founded and let $S$ denote a nonempty subset of $X\wr L$.
+\begin{proposition} For any nonempty set~$X$ of permutations and any quasi-order $(L,\le_L)$, $X\wr L$ is well founded if and only if~$L$ is well founded. \end{proposition} \begin{proof} If $L$ is not well founded, then since~$X$ is nonempty, it is easy to see that $X\wr L$ is also not well founded.
+For the other direction, suppose that $L$ is well founded and let $S$ denote a nonempty subset of $X\wr L$.
 Further let $U$ denote the set of underlying permutations of members of $S$, so